 It is a privilege to use technology at Highlands.
-Highlands School District provides computer systems, software, and Internet access for educational use only.
+Highlands School District provides computer systems, software and Internet access for educational use only.
 Students must abide by the District Acceptable Use Policy and all other District policies and procedures relative to the use of technology in the District.
 Students are not permitted to tamper with equipment or the network in any way.

-Students who do not follow our technology policies may receive a minimum two-day suspension and/or loss of computer privileges.
+Students found guilty of any type of action that interferes with this smooth operation may receive a minimum two-day suspension and/or loss of computer privileges.